How the Council works

 Council meetings are held on the fourth Tuesday of every month at 6pm (always confirm before attending as times can change without notice) and the public is welcome to attend.

 View Council agendas and minutes

-To assist the City in responding to questions during Public Question Time the form below should be completed and submitted before the start of the Council meeting.
+To assist the City in responding to questions during Public Question Time, the form below should be completed and submitted before the start of the Council or Committee meeting.
 Guidelines for Public Question Time are attached to the form.

-Ordinary elections for Council are held every two years, with the next election to be held in October 2015.
-Council Electoral Rolls close in August 2015 prior to a Council election in October.
+Ordinary elections for Council are held every two years, with the next election to be held in October 2019.
+Council Electoral Rolls close in August 2019 prior to a Council election in October.
 If you are on the State Electoral Roll you are automatically enrolled as an elector.
-If not you will need to find out if you are eligible to enrol (see Voting and elections).
+If not, you will need to find out if you are eligible to enrol (see Voting and elections).

 back to top